ccb-hms/edw_acs/README.md

     ssh test@localhost -p 2200 -Y -o GlobalKnownHostsFile=/dev/null -o UserKnownHostsFile=/dev/null python3 -u < acsAPI.py - [year] [start] [multi]
     ```

+    # NPCOMMENT: see comments in acsAPI.py and modify these when you make those changes
     **Available parameters are:**

     * **year: _str_** The year you'd like to download data for in the format "YYYY" or a range of years "YYYY-YYYY".
 ACS 5 year estimates are available from 2009-2020.